Musinada/myapp/README.md

 # myapp
-deployment of 3 tier Java application with a database using Terraform- IAAS,
+Deployment of a 3-tier Java application with a MySQL database using:
+Terraform- IAAS,
 AWS EKS - Kubernetes Cluster,
 helm charts - installation of Prometheus and Grafana,